Message from Chancellor Black

 UMD created a cabinet-level leadership position in May 2013 to facilitate campus climate initiatives for faculty, staff, administration, and students.
 The Fellow also serves as co-chair for the Campus Change Team.

 UMD offers a wide variety of majors, minors and graduate programs that align with cultural competency and diversity education.
 Majors: American Indian Studies, Cultural Entrepreneurship, French Studies, Hispanic Studies, Ojibwe Elementary School Education, and Women’s Studies.
-Minors: African and African American Studies, American Indian Studies, Cultural Studies, Deaf Studies, Foreign Studies, French Studies, German Studies, International Studies, Hispanic Studies, Tribal Law and Government, and Women’s Studies.
+Minors: African and African American Studies, American Indian Studies, Cultural Studies, Deaf Studies, Foreign Studies, French Studies, German Studies, International Studies, Hispanic Studies, LGBTQ Studies, Tribal Law and Government, and Women’s Studies.
 This academic focus includes graduate programs also, such as the new Master of Tribal Administration and Governance.

 UMD staff and faculty have participated in a training/orientation program presented by Alliance for Change.
 The goal of this program is to intentionally embed the values of social justice into the work and training of students and staff in Admissions, Housing and Residence Life, Athletics, Office of Cultural Diversity, First Year Experience and Students in Transition, Recreational Sports Outdoor Program, Kirby Student Center, Kirby Leadership Program and the new faculty orientation program.